dxe/sendy-mods/README.md

 # sendy-mods
 Security modifications and enhancements for Sendy

-Created by Jake Hobbs for DxE on 2020.06.25

 ## Features:
 - Disables "forgot password" option on login page
 - Disables "subscriber export" on subscriber list pages for non-admin users